Evo Morales: Statutory rape investigation

-Attempted assassination
+Breaking with MAS and EVO People

-On 27 October 2024, Morales said that he had survived an assassination attempt against him near a military garrison in Villa Tunari following a gun attack on his vehicle that injured his driver.
-Morales added that a bullet narrowly missed hitting his head.
-Deputy Security Minister Roberto Rio denied launching a police operation against Morales at the time.
+In October 2024, Morales said that he had survived an assassination attempt in Villa Tunari following a gun attack on his vehicle that injured his driver.
+Deputy Security Minister Roberto Rio denied launching a police operation against Morales.
 Interior minister Eduardo del Castillo later accused Morales of staging the incident, saying that the latter's convoy had fled an anti-drugs unit conducting a routine highway patrol, during which Morales security team fired at police and ran over an officer.
 The incident occurred amid Morales's criticism of President Luis Arce, which also led to antigovernment protests.
 On 1 November, Morales began a hunger strike demanding that Arce's government engage in dialogue.